TzabarDolev/MNIST-linear-65K/README.md

 • Layer #4: from 30 to 10

 All in all our model consists of 64825 parameters.
-Figure 1 is an illustration of our model’s layers where the initial input was represented as a single node instead of showing 784.
+An illustration of our model’s layers is added, where the initial input was represented as a single node instead of showing 784.

 Our model’s training procedure consists of the following steps:
 1. Splitting the 60,000 training images into batches of 150.